Death by Impact: Evidence for Merger-Driven Quenching in a Collisional Ring Galaxy at Cosmic Noon: Discussion

 \subsection{Quenching During the Impact Window}

 The kinematics of the collisional ring enables a reconstruction of the time elapsed since the impact between the two galaxies (see Sec.~\ref{subsec:kinematics}).
-We assume that the ring started expanding at the time of impact, and that the expansion rate was constant (see also \citealt{2018Renaud} and references therein).
+We assume that the ring started expanding at the time of impact and that the expansion rate was constant (see also \citealt{2018Renaud} and references therein).
 Accounting for observational uncertainties, the estimated collision time ranges from 47 to 96 Myr ago.
 This measurement is consistent with the ring detectability range \citep[$<500$ Myr, ][]{2018Renaud,2023AMartinez-Delgado} and observed rings lifetime in previous studies at lower redshifts \citep[$\sim$ 50 to 300 Myr, ][]{2011Conn,2024Ditrani,2012Smith}.
 The 47 Myr lower bound corresponds to the maximum inclination and minimum rotational velocity.
-Recent studies \citep[e.g.,][]{2012Scudder,2013Patton,2016Sparre,2018Renaud} suggest that changes in the SFH of interacting galaxies can begin well before first contact or final coalescence (at separations $<30$ kpc), sometimes as early as $\sim 50$ Myr prior to impact.
+Recent observational \citep[e.g.,][]{2012Scudder,2013Patton} and simulation studies \citep[e.g.,][]{2016Sparre,2018Renaud} suggest that changes in the SFH of interacting galaxies can begin well before first contact or final coalescence (at separations $<30$ kpc), sometimes as early as $\sim 50$ Myr prior to impact.
 Incorporating this pre-collision influence, we estimate a window of approximately 50-150 Myr over which the interaction can impact the SFH.

 The timeline of the impact is compared to the SFH of the Host and the Bullet in Fig.~\ref{fig:SFH_zh}.
 As illustrated by the shaded regions in the figure, the impact window timeline ($\sim$50–150 Myr) aligns closely with the onset of major changes in star formation activity—specifically, a pronounced starburst in the Host galaxy and rapid quenching in the Bullet.
 This temporal correspondence highlights the pivotal role of the merger in driving these evolutionary transitions.
-Quantitatively, the Host exhibits a star formation rate more than 20 times higher than at the onset of the impact window, while the Bullet’s star formation rate declines to nearly one-tenth of its pre-impact value, demonstrating contrasting responses by the two galaxies to the same interaction event.
+Quantitatively, the Host exhibits a star formation rate more than 25 times higher than at the onset of the impact window, while the Bullet’s star formation rate declines to nearly one-tenth of its pre-impact value, demonstrating contrasting responses by the two galaxies to the same interaction event.
+As discussed by \citep{2018Renaud}, variations in the SFH of collisional systems typically peak 50–150 Myr after the interaction, consistent with the rapid evolution observed at t = 0 in our system (see Fig.~\ref{fig:SFH}).